 How To Avoid It: This valve can malfunction, break or fall out of adjustment, and all three are jobs for a professional plumber.

 Broken or Obstructed Pipe

-The worst possible cause of a shower pressure drop is a broken pipe since the resulting leak could do serious damage to an unseen area of your home.
+Cause: The worst possible cause of a shower pressure drop is a broken pipe, since the resulting leak could seriously damage an unseen area of your home.
 If you can hear water running when and where it shouldn’t be, or if you suddenly notice dripping or water stains, shut off your water supply at the main valve and call a plumber for emergency service right away.

 Clogged Pipe or Showerhead

-On the other hand, the best-case scenario is that your showerhead is simply dirty and clogged.
-To get a close look, unscrew your shower head from the wall if possible.
+Cause: The best-case scenario is that your showerhead is simply dirty and clogged.
+To get a closer look, unscrew your shower head from the wall if possible.
 You may want to soak it in an appropriate cleaning solution for several minutes before cleaning all the nozzles thoroughly with an old toothbrush.